-Figure 4: Neutron detection efficiency (ε_n) as a function of the cylinder length for the two scintillators BC501A (black lines) and BC537 (grey lines) and for 1 MeV, 2 MeV, 4 MeV and 8 MeV neutrons.
+Figure 4: Neutron detection efficiency ( $\epsilon_n$ ) as a function of the cylinder length for the two scintillators BC501A (black lines) and BC537 (grey lines) and for 1 MeV, 2 MeV, 4 MeV and 8 MeV neutrons.

 Figure 5: Distributions of the depth of the significant interaction (Z) for two neutron energies and two scintillators, BC501A and BC537.
 The type of the scintillator is marked with black and grey lines for BC501A and BC537, respectively.
 The line pattern marks the neutron energy as shown in the legend.
-A total of 10^6 neutrons were simulated in each case.
-The insert shows the dependence of the mean significant interaction depth (\overline{Z}) on the neutron energy.
+A total of $10^6$ neutrons were simulated in each case.
+The insert shows the dependence of the mean significant interaction depth ( $\overline{Z}$ ) on the neutron energy.
 Lines connecting the points in the insert are drawn only to guide an eye.

-The conclusion regarding the length of the detector unit is that for most of the neutrons emitted 278 with energies up to about 10 MeV the maximum of the detection efficiency will be reached at a 279 detector length of 20 cm to 30 cm.
-Increasing the detector length by another 10 cm or 20 cm would 280 lead to slightly larger efficiency for the fastest neutrons.
-Two additional factors should, however, 281 also be taken into account in determining the optimum length of the detector.
-The first one is 282 the influence of the detector length on the probability that one neutron generates a signal in more 283 than one detector.
+lead to slightly larger efficiency for the fastest neutrons.
+Two additional factors should, however, also be taken into account in determining the optimum length of the detector.
+The first one is the influence of the detector length on the probability that one neutron generates a signal in more than one detector.
 This is discussed further in section 4.2.
-The second factor is the relation of the 284 detector size to the quality of the NGD.
-This effect was not studied in the present work, but the 285 results presented in Ref.
-[15] indicate that the discrimination deteriorates for larger detectors.
-286
+The second factor is the relation of the detector size to the quality of the NGD.
+This effect was not studied in the present work, but the results presented in Ref.
+[13] indicate that the discrimination deteriorates for larger detectors.

-287 4.2 Transverse Size (Diameter) of the Detector
+282 4.2 Transverse Size (Diameter) of the Detector

 Neutrons undergo significant interactions mainly along the axis of their incoming direction.
-Dis-288 tributions of the significant interaction with respect to this axis are shown in Fig. 6.
-After the 289 first interaction, a scattered neutron may however produce another significant interaction, which is 290 located far away from the initial axis, usually in another detector module.
-In order to study the 291 distribution of such second significant interactions a setup was evaluated consisting of two coaxial 292 detectors, an inner and an outer detector as shown in Fig. 7.
-Such a setup is a good representation of 293 a detector module surrounded by a number of other modules, with unimportant geometrical details 294 omitted.
-295
+Dis-283 tributions of the significant interaction with respect to this axis are shown in Fig. 6.
+After the 284 first interaction, a scattered neutron may however produce another significant interaction, which is 285 located far away from the initial axis, usually in another detector module.
+In order to study the 286 distribution of such second significant interactions a setup was evaluated consisting of two coaxial 287 detectors, an inner and an outer detector as shown in Fig. 7.
+Such a setup is a good representation of 288 a detector module surrounded by a number of other modules, with unimportant geometrical details 289 omitted.
+290

 Figure 6: Distribution of the distance (R) between the position of the first significant interaction and the axis of the incoming neutrons.
 The results of the simulations for two neutron energies (1 MeV and 8 MeV) are shown with black and grey lines for the two scintillators, BC501A and BC537, respectively.
-A pencil beam of 106 neutrons were shot into the centre of the cylindrical detector in each of the presented cases.
+A pencil beam of 10 neutrons were shot into the centre of the cylindrical detector in each of the presented cases.

 A pencil beam of monochromatic neutrons was directed to the centre of the inner detector.
 The probability to register a significant interaction in the outer detector was evaluated for events in which the central detector fired, with the inner cylinder diameter varied within the range from 5 cm to 30 cm.
 The outer diameter of the setup was 1 m and detectors with two different lengths were used: 20 cm and 40 cm.
 The results are shown in Fig. 8.
-The plotted values are defined as $P{1n\rightarrow 2n} = N_2/N_1$, where N_1 and N_2 are the number of neutrons which gave significant interactions
+The plotted values are defined as $P{1n\rightarrow 2n} = N_2/N_1$ , where $N_1$ and $N_2$ are the number of neutrons which gave significant interactions in the inner cylinder and in both cylinders, respectively.